Time-of-use Electricity Rates More Attractive with Ausgrid Change

-Have a look at the Ausgrid explanation, take a look at when and how much power you use to work out the changes you should make.
-Some retailers (Powership, Origin and AGL) make this easy by providing detailed consumption numbers from your smart meter on demand via their website.
+Have a look at the Ausgrid explanation, then check how much power you use and when to work out the changes you should make.
+Some retailers (Powershop, Origin and AGL) make this easy by providing detailed consumption numbers from your smart meter on demand via their website.

 For a detailed explanation about smart meters, have a look at this article from Choice.

-Not in Sydney?
+Not in Sydney or Newcastle?
 While Ausgrid are the only distributor who have introduced different peak times for each season, going on to time-of-use rates might still be worth it for your house, have a look at the rates and distribution times.